Razakeh

-Razakeh (رزكه) (Note: Also known as Razageh) is a village in, and the capital of, Chelav Rural District of Emamzadeh Abdollah District, Amol County, Mazandaran province, Iran.
+Razakeh (رزكه) (Note: Also known as Razageh) is a village in, and the capital of, Chelav Rural District in Emamzadeh Abdollah District of Amol County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,511 in 375 households, when it was in the Central District.
 The following census in 2011 counted 1,656 people in 495 households, by which time the rural district had been separated from the district in the formation of Emamzadeh Abdollah District.
 The 2016 census measured the population of the village as 1,599 people in 499 households.
 It was the most populous village in its rural district.